Asim Brkan: Career

 At the start of his career in the 1970s, he signed a contract with the record label Jugoton, seeded in Zagreb.
 At his peak, he was one of the biggest stars in Yugoslavia – selling millions of copies and receiving recognition from public and critics as well.
 After signing a record contract with PGP-RTB, a major and high-rated music production company in Yugoslavia, Brkan moved to Belgrade and lived in a hotel for six months.
 In 1976, he released his first single "Tvoje oči garave" (Your Dark Eyes), composed by well respected author Mijat Božović.
 It was followed by the singles "Ne ruši mi sreću, nepoznata ženo!"
 (Do Not Crush My Love, Unknown Woman, 1978) and "Jednom sam i ja volio" (I, Too, Once Loved, July 1979), both composed by Aca Stepić.

 In the 1980s, he partnered with a different composer, Ljubo Kešelj and released a hit album "Najljepšu haljinu večeras obuci" (Wear the Most Beautiful Dress Tonight, 1982.)
 Throughout the 80s, he performed at various festivals and held concerts all over Yugoslavia.

 At the early stage of the Yugoslav Wars he left Belgrade and went with his family to the Netherlands, and later Germany.
-As a result of the Yugoslav wars, the state collapsed and a new music genre, called "Turbo-folk" started domination in social and cultural life.
-As honest and humble man, Brkan could not accept "life in a jungle" and low-profile music.
+As a result of the Yugoslav wars, the state collapsed and a new music genre, called "Turbo-folk" started gaining popularity in social and cultural life.
+Based on personal beliefs, Brkan could not accept "life in a jungle" and low-profile music.
 Although the war had not yet finished, because of his patriotism, he returned to Bosnia in 1994.
 After few efforts to come back, he eventually retired from his professional career in 1996, at the age of 42.
-However, he will always be remembered as great singer with unique, subtle and lyrical voice.

 Beside songs composed for his studio albums, he will also be remembered as outstanding performer of Bosnian traditional song - Sevdalinka.
 Some of his interpretations are inducted in National Music Register.
 He recorded songs for Bosnian and Serbian radio and TV archive, written and composed by Sevdah legends.
 Brkan has also performed at many prominent music festivals (in Sarajevo, Belgrade, Novi Sad, Skopje), traditionally receiving awards for interpretation.

 In 2009, three decades after his first and biggest hit song "Jednom sam i ja volio", Brkan made a comeback.
 His original record label, PGP-RTS (previously known as PGP-RTB), published a CD with his songs from 1976 to 1990.
 In the same year, he recorded series of sevdalinka songs for MP BHRT (Bosnian radio and television music production.)
 His version of "Mujo kuje konja pod mjesecu" (Mujo Shoes the Horse Below the Moonlight) was inducted into the National Music Register just five days after recording.
 A few weeks after the CD was published, in a television show, Brkan made his first live performance after a more than decade-long hiatus.